DannyRoberts95/Creative-Programming/README.md

 # Generative Design & Creative Coding

-This respository is a collection of exercises that explore the area creative programming.
+This respository is a collection of exercises and projects that explore the area creative programming.
 The exercises are organised into "Color", "Shape" and "Type" each section containing a list of exercises exploring its respective area.
 This exploration resulted in the creation of two projects, "Typographic Links" and "Bearings".
-Both of these projects can be viewed on the page below.
+Both of these projects can be viewed on the page below as well as the repos for research examples.

 ## Research Topics